eprincipe/Summarizer/README.md

 University of Guelph
 2019/04/15

+## Description

+Extractive alternative of document summa-rization inspired by the works of Zhang & Li[7],  and Jo[6].
+The idea is to generate a matrix of similarities between sentences, and then cluster them into topics.
+The center of each set is  then  assigned  into  a  summary andcompared a human-generated one for comparison.
+See attached report for details.

 ## Compilation
 source files in the src folder javac preprocess/*.java offline/*.java

 ## Execution
 There are 2 main classes: Scanner and Summarizer.